SungminPark1/real-time-project-3/README.md

  - Create a "Room" for multi-player experience.

  ## Controls:
- - For movement press the following keys: W A S D
+ - For movement in the menu wjpress the following keys: W A S D
  - To reduce speed: Shift (hold)
  - To Confirm / Attack press J
  - Skill 1: K